zoezhang000/README.md/README.md

 ![README.md](ica4-3.png)

 ## Question 4
---What is the heaviest player in the school
+--What is the weight most player have in the school

 ```sql
 SELECT